Hellboy (2004 film)

-Hellboy is a 2004 American superhero film based on the Dark Horse Comics character of the same name, created by Mike Mignola.
-Directed and written by Guillermo del Toro, it is the first installment in the franchise’s live-action film series; the film stars Ron Perlman in the title role, alongside Selma Blair, Jeffrey Tambor, Karel Roden, Rupert Evans, and John Hurt.
+Hellboy is a 2004 American superhero film based on the Dark Horse Comics character, created by Mike Mignola.
+Written and directed by Guillermo del Toro, it is the first live-action film in the Hellboy franchise.
+Ron Perlman stars as the titular character, alongside Selma Blair, Jeffrey Tambor, Karel Roden, Rupert Evans, and John Hurt.
 The film draws inspiration from the debut comic Hellboy: Seed of Destruction.
-In the film, a charismatic demon-turned-investigator named "Hellboy" works with the secretive Bureau of Paranormal Research and Defense to suppress paranormal threats, but a resurrected sorcerer seeks to make Hellboy fulfill his destiny by triggering the apocalypse.
+In the film, a charismatic demon-turned-investigator named "Hellboy" works with the secretive Bureau of Paranormal Research and Defense to suppress paranormal threats, when a resurrected sorcerer seeks to make Hellboy fulfill his destiny by triggering the apocalypse.

-Hellboy had its premiere at the Mann Village Theater in Los Angeles on March 30, 2004, and was released in the United States on April 2, by Sony Pictures Releasing.
-The film received generally positive reviews from critics and grossed over $99 million against a production budget between $60–66 million.
+Hellboy had its premiere at the Mann Village Theater in Los Angeles on March 30, 2004, and was released in the United States on April 2.
+The film received generally positive reviews from critics and grossed $99.8 million against a production budget between $60–66 million.

-The film was followed by a sequel, Hellboy II: The Golden Army, released in 2008 by Universal Pictures, and a reboot of the same name, released in 2019 by Lionsgate.
+The film was followed by a sequel, Hellboy II: The Golden Army, in 2008, and two reboots.